John Paul is a recently retired academic with a background in psychology and philosophy.

 Hoffman is committed to eventually arriving at a physical-mathematical theory capable of explaining how interactions between conscious agents can give rise to spacetime and its objects, an explanation that must include the derivation of the main theories of physics and biology.
 Good luck, Dr. Hoffman!

 Hoffman refers to this view as "conscious realism," but one can regard it as a variety of idealism, insofar as it posits consciousness and its contents as the sole and ultimate reality.
-And, again, it is not difficult to find precursors of aspects of his ideas in the works of major Western thinkers—Parmenides and Plato to Berkeley, Kant, Hegel and Leibniz, to name but a few.
+And, again, it is not difficult to find precursors of aspects of his ideas in the works of major Western thinkers - from Parmenides and Plato to Berkeley, Kant, Hegel and Leibniz, to name but a few -.
 Nor are aspects of his views entirely foreign to religious systems of thought, including the Abrahamic religions, Buddhism and Hinduism.
 But what constitutes the true originality of his approach—it bears repeating—is Hoffman’s commitment to formulate it as a mathematically based, empirically testable theory.

 Hoffman argues that his theory can help to lower the barriers that prevent a fruitful interaction between science and spirituality.
 Even God makes an appearance within his broad theoretical horizon—as an infinite conscious agent, its properties to be mathematically defined by a scientific theology.
 There might even be a doorway to some sort of post-mortem existence, which he does not affirm nor deny.
 Could it be, he wonders, that at death "we simply slip out of the spacetime interface of homo sapiens?" (p.
 181).